top of page

 • May 13

-At Delta Hearing Clinic, we believe early intervention is the key to lifelong communication success.
-Paediatric hearing assessments are not just checkboxes—they are critical tools in identifying hearing loss before it hinders a child’s speech, language, and cognitive development.
-As the first point of contact for most families, General Practitioners (GPs) play a crucial role in ensuring hearing tests become a regular part of a child’s healthcare journey.
+At Delta Hearing Clinic, we believe early intervention is key to lifelong communication success.
+Paediatric hearing assessments are essential tools for identifying hearing loss.
+Early detection is crucial; it helps prevent issues that could impact a child's speech, language, and cognitive development.
+As the first point of contact for most families, General Practitioners (GPs) play a vital role.
+They can help make hearing tests a standard part of a child's healthcare journey.

 The Role of GPs in Early Hearing Detection

 Hearing loss in children can be subtle, especially in its early stages.
-That’s why consistent screening at developmental milestones is so important.
-We recommend the following referral points for GPs:
+Consistent screening at developmental milestones is therefore crucial.
+We recommend several referral points for GPs:

 • Newborns: Universal screening within the first month